aerwemi/-Hawaii_climate_analysis/README.md

 ## Database Engineering

-SQLAlchemy to model your table schemas and create a sqlite database for your tables.
+SQLAlchemy to model table schemas and create a sqlite database for tables.

 * `database_engineering.ipynb` Database Engineering work.